JouniJokelainen/DevopsWithDocker/PART3/readme.md

 Heroku app (edited course material) can be found from url https://devopstask32.herokuapp.com/

 I used [these instructions](https://blog.gnclmorais.com/jekyll-heroku-the-simple-way) to setup app to Heroku.
-Instruction dont include Circleci deployment pipeline but
+Instruction dont include Circleci deployment pipeline but it was not a biggie ...at least when using ready made orb for [Heroku](https://circleci.com/orbs/registry/orb/circleci/heroku)